 It didn’t take long to get over gender disappointment when I realized the benefits of hand-me-downs!
 I saved boxes of clothes and gear from my eldest and was giddy when I realized how much we’d save from not having to buy too many items.

 And since my twins were both boys, so much of what they have can be interchangeable, from clothes to toys.

-Remind yourself that everything has pros and cons, including raising boys vs girls.
-You’ll see that having the opposite gender will turn out just as fine.
+Remind yourself that everything has pros and cons, including raising boys versus girls.
+You’ll see that having the opposite gender can turn out just as fine.

-Every mom I’ve spoken with who felt any sense of gender disappointment, even those felt it throughout their whole pregnancy, admitted it all disappeared the minute they met their baby come delivery day.
+I’ve spoken to many moms who felt gender disappointment, even throughout their whole pregnancy.
+And every one of them admitted that all disappeared the minute they met their baby come delivery day.

 Everything will turn out fine.
-You’re welcoming your new child into the world, regardless of his or her gender.
-As real and valid as your emotions are, rest assured they won’t plague you all through your child’s lifetime.
+You’re welcoming your new baby into the world, regardless of gender.
+As real and valid as your emotions are, rest assured they won’t plague you all through his or her lifetime.

 Because when you hold your baby in your arms, you will long forget how you even considered gender at all.
 Boy or girl, your child is yours, no matter what.

 - How to Survive a Pregnancy with a Toddler

 - The Third Trimester To Do List: What to Do Before the Baby Comes

 - 11 Crucial Pregnancy Questions to Ask Your Doctor